Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 4. If possible, use a direct API connection to collect Woo-documents.
 5. Use OCR to increase possibility of collection relevant data from PDFs.
 6. If recall needs to be increased, introduce term search together with vector search.

+### Direct API connection

+For the province of South Holland we already checked if it is possible to retrieve documents using a direct API connection.
+Together with MY-LEX and the province of South Holland we set up a connection through the ESB to be able to download documents.
+Using a GET-request it is possible to directly query what documents are uploaded to a specific folder in the internal systems of the province.
+Then with another API request we are able to download these documents directly.
+This proves that it is possible for this application to use a direct API connection instead of scraping the website.
+However, it would mean that an extra step is required when uploading Woo-request to the Woo-portal, since they also need to be uploaded to the folder that can be reached through the API request.
+This was done in collaboration with:

+- Dirk van Duivendijk, employee of the province South Holland
+- Ronald de Zanger, employee of MY-LEX